ChoiJiOne/2024/README.md

 # FoxDash
-- `FoxDash` is a project for developing a fox dash game.
+- `FoxDash` is a project for developing a simple Tetris game without using a game engine.

 ## Support Platform
 - Windows 10/11 Home/Pro